ibm-cloud-docs/Cloudant/tutorials/create_query.md

 can use the primary index that comes with Cloudant, or a secondary index like a view, search index, Cloudant Geospatial, or  Cloudant Query.

-We use a search index with the `partial_filter_selector` field.
-A partial index allows documents to be filtered at indexing time which offers a significant performance improvement in a production environment.
+In the final query of this tutorial, we use a search index with the `partial_filter_selector` field.
+A partial index filters documents at indexing time which offers a significant performance improvement in a production environment.

 An index is not mandatory if your query does not define the `sort` parameter.
 However, if you have a usable index, it makes your query run faster.
 If you do use the `sort` parameter in your query, you must either have a JSON index